Syrinx55/GenomeProfiler/README.md

 ### Register Email with Entrez

-Registering an email with Entrez is not necessary for use, and `.env` will accept any valid email address.
+Registering an email with Entrez is not necessary for use, and the `GENPROF_ENTREZ_EMAIL` environment variable (see [Install GenomeProfiler](#install-genomeprofiler)) may be set to any valid email address.
 However, registration will allow for the processing of more accessions simultaneously in a given run.
 To register, visit the [NCBI Entrez website](https://www.ncbi.nlm.nih.gov/search/) and click "Log in".
 Create an account using your preferred email.
 If you do not wish to create an NCBI account, simply use a valid email.
+A later step will instruct you to include this email address in your `.env` file.

 ### Get IslandViewer Token

+*(For the* `islandviewer` *tool.)*

 Visit the [IslandViewer website](https://www.pathogenomics.sfu.ca/islandviewer/) to create an account and obtain an API token.
-Navigate to the "Login" tab and create an account or sign in to an existing one.
-Once signed in, navigate to the "Jobs" tab and click "HTTP API Token".
-Copy the token for use in `.env`. *Note that the API key expires every 30 days and needs to be renewed.*
+Navigate to the "Login" tab and create an account or sign into an existing one.
+Once you are signed in, navigate to the "Jobs" tab and click "HTTP API Token".
+A later step will instruct you to include this token in your `.env` file.
+*Note that this API key expires every 30 days and needs to be renewed.*

 ### Install GenomeProfiler

+Navigate to the directory in which you want to install GenomeProfiler.

 Clone GenomeProfiler from GitHub:
 ```bash
 git clone https://github.com/Syrinx55/GenomeProfiler.git
 ```

-Create and update `genome-profiler` Conda environment:
+Create and update the `genome-profiler` Conda environment:
 ```bash
 conda env update --prune -f GenomeProfiler/environment.yml
 ```

 Environment variables used by GenomeProfiler may be written in `.env`.
-Copy template `.env` into current directory:
+Copy the template `.env` into the current directory:
 ```bash
 cp GenomeProfiler/template/.env .
   ```